azizunsal/blog/content/post/delete-images-from-private-docker-registry.md

 ## Override the Registry Configuration

-First, go inside the running registry container and change the existing, with default options, configuration file.
+First, go inside the running registry container and change the existing configuration file which was created with default options.

 ``` bash
 vi /etc/docker/registry/config.yml